-When sexual and gender-based misconduct, such as sexual assault, domestic violence, dating violence, or stalking occurs, all members of the university community are strongly encouraged to report it promptly to the Title IX Coordinator or Public Safety.
-They are also encouraged, but not required, to report to local law enforcement and may request assistance from Public Safety in reporting or obtaining an Injunction for Protection (commonly referred to as a restraining order).
-For emergencies, please call 911 or contact Public Safety (if oncampus) and prioritize your safety.
-Contact information for Public Safety can be found in the section of this report on how to report a crime.
+When sexual and gender-based misconduct, such as sexual assault, domestic violence, dating violence, or stalking occurs, all members of the university community are strongly encouraged to report it promptly to the Title IX Coordinator or Office of Public Safety.
+They are also encouraged, but not required, to report to local law enforcement and may request assistance from the Office of Public Safety in reporting or obtaining an Injunction for Protection (commonly referred to as a restraining order).
+For emergencies, please call 911 or contact the Office of Public Safety (if on-campus) and prioritize your safety.
+Contact information for the Office of Public Safety can be found in the section of this report on how to report a crime.
+The Volusia Rape Crisis Center can assist at no cost and can help someone decide what reporting options are best for them and can be with them through the reporting process

-Reports can be submitted online, using the Gender-Based Misconduct, Sexual Assault and Intimate Partner Violence form at cm.maxient.com/reportingform. php?StetsonUniv&layout_id=14.
-Additional information for online reporting forms can be found at www.stetson. edu/reportit.
-Individuals may also contact the Public Safety or the Title IX Coordinator(s) directly to make a report.
+Reports can be submitted online, using the Gender-Based Misconduct, Sexual Assault and Intimate Partner Violence form at cm.maxient.com/reportingform. php?StetsonUniv&clayout_id=14.
+Additional information for online reporting forms can be found at stetson.edu/ reportit.
+Individuals may also contact the Office of Public Safety or the Title IX Coordinator(s) directly to make a report.
 It is important to understand that seeking to maintain confidentiality has the effect that the institution will be limited in its ability to investigate the particular incident or pursue disciplinary action against the respondent.
-Individuals may also report directly to the law enforcement agency in their jurisdiction.
-For additional reporting information please visit our website at www.stetson.edu/other/title-ix/ reporting-options.php.
+For additional reporting information please visit our website at stetson.edu/other/title-ix/reporting-options.php.